Michigan paycheck calculator 2026

 Limitations and important notes

 This calculator provides an estimate of payroll withholding only.
 Actual paychecks may differ due to employer payroll systems, rounding, pay frequency handling, and how exemption allowances are applied.
 This estimate does not represent final annual tax liability.
+State-specific income tax and withholding rules applicable in Michigan may affect final take-home pay and are not fully captured by this estimate.

 Does Michigan withhold state income tax from paychecks?